cohix/makeup/README.md

 There are three main components of `makeup`:
 - The `main.mk` file (which includes tool version checks).
 - Individual component `.mk` files (with `build`, `run`, `test`, `env`, and `clean` targets).
-- Otional generated `Makefile`, which allows anyone who isn't using `makeup` to build and run your project just as easily.
+- Optional generated `Makefile`, which allows anyone who isn't using `makeup` to build and run your project just as easily.

 The `makeup` tool is required to get started (and to get the most top-notch experience), but not required for anyone else to use your project (which is part of the beauty).